 When David was a child, Bart Starr was turning Green Bay into Titletown.
 When Daniel was a child, Brett Favre was restoring that glory.
 Today, they’re enjoying the Aaron Rodgers Era.

-In recent years, Daniel racked up 10 million+ page views writing about football, and other sports, for FanSided, NFL Spin Zone and College Spun (now The Spun), among others.
+Before launching this site, Daniel racked up 10 million+ page views writing about football, and other sports, for FanSided, NFL Spin Zone and College Spun (now The Spun), among many others.
 Most recently he, and David, were staff writers covering the Green Bay Packers for Pro Football Spot.

 Now his and David’s focus is on building this website (and it’s archives).